 How to Manually Submit a Web Page with Google

 If you already have your website’s sitemap submitted, then it will crawl your site at scheduled intervals.

 What if you just published a new page or blog post you’re really excited about though?
-How can you get that submitted to Google faster?
+How can you get that submitted faster?
 With a manual submission.

 The submission process is easy, don’t worry.

 Just visit Search Console and enter your URL in the search bar at the very top.
-If the page hasn’t been indexed yet Google will let you know and you can click the “Request Indexing” button to index the page to do so.
+If the page hasn’t been indexed yet Search Console will let you know and you can click the “Request Indexing” button to index the page to do so.